simlal/vps-homelab/README.md

-# vps-homelab-k8s
+# vps-homelab

-Personal Kubernetes homelab sandbox running on a single VPS.
+Personal homelab sandbox running on a VPS.

 This README is mostly personal notes as a reminder for myself if I need to set up a new VPS + k3s cluster.